SizeCredit/size-solidity/README.md

 - szDebt: 6 decimals (same as borrow token)
 - WETH/szETH: 18 decimals
 - VariablePoolPriceFeed (ETH/USDC): 18 decimals
-- MarketBorrowRateFeed (USDC): 18 decimals
+- BorrowRateFeed (USDC): 18 decimals

 All percentages are expressed in 18 decimals.
 For example, a 150% liquidation collateral ratio is represented as 1500000000000000000.